Buzz Group Ltd Privacy Notice

 To make your game safer and more enjoyable

-• to deter, prevent or detect the use of third-party software in peer-to-peer gambling; and
+• To deter, prevent or detect the use of third-party software in peer-to-peer gambling

-• to deter, prevent, or detect any activities conducted in breach of the Buzz Group Terms and Conditions.
+• To deter, prevent, or detect any activities conducted in breach of the Buzz Bingo Terms and Conditions.

-C) Under the legal obligation – We will process your personal data when it is necessary in order to comply with mandatory legal obligations to which we are subject under UK, EU or other applicable laws:
+c) Under the legal obligation – when it is necessary in order to comply with mandatory legal obligations to which we are subject under EU or local laws:

-• to carry out appropriate anti-fraud checks (by conducting online searches using a third party identity provider).
-Please note that this will not affect your credit rating;
+• To conduct appropriate anti-fraud checks (by completing online searches using a third-party identity provider).
+Please note that this will not affect your credit rating

 Marketing and market research

-We will send you relevant offers and news about our products and services in a number of ways including by email, SMS, phone call, post, social media targeted advertising, but only if you have previously agreed to receive these marketing communications.
-When you register with us, we will ask if you would like to receive marketing communications, and you can change your marketing choices online, over the phone or in writing at any time.
+• We will send you relevant offers and news about our products and services in several ways including by email, SMS, phone call, post, and social media targeted advertising, but only if you have previously agreed to receive these marketing communications.
+When you register with us we will ask if you would like to receive marketing communications, and you can change your marketing choices online, over the phone or in writing at any time.

-• it is necessary for the purposes of carrying out the obligations and exercising specific rights of Buzz Group or of the data subject in the field of employment and social security and social protection law;
+• It is necessary for the purposes of conducting the obligations and exercising specific rights of Buzz Bingo or of the data subject in the field of employment and social security and social protection law

-• it is necessary for the establishment, exercise or defence of legal claims; or
+• It is necessary for the establishment, exercise or defence of legal claims

-• it is necessary for reasons of substantial public interest, on the basis of UK, European Union or Member State law, as applicable to us.
+• It is necessary for reasons of substantial public interest, on the basis of European Union or Member State law, as applicable to us.

 5. Cookies and similar technologies